 TIGHT LINES, THE ROK MAX TEAM

-Leave your comments in the box below or if you have any questions, wish to discuss shark tackle and outfit setup, call Allan or Duncan on +44 (0)1635 500399 or email email@example.com who will be happy to help.
+Leave your comments in the box below or if you have any questions, wish to discuss shark tackle and outfit setup, call Allan on +44 (0)1635 736436 or email in via our contact form and we will be happy to help.

 2016 SHARK FISING SEASON NEWS UPDATES